nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 # Learn Terraform for Wazi aaS basics - by NLopez
-This repo has 2 folders to help you learn how to create a new Wazi aaS instance using terraform script and your IBM Cloud account.
+This repo has 2 folders to help you learn how to create a new Wazi aaS instance using terraform scripts and your IBM Cloud account.

 The folders are:
 - ``` learn-terra-basic ``` that provides a highlevel overview of the scripting lanugae using local resources.